Smriti1996/conversational_ai_group_number_103/README.md

 ```
 ┌─────────────────────────────────────────────────────────────┐
-│ 💰 PayPal Financial Q&A System                             │
+│ 💰 Apple Financial Q&A System                             │
 │ ━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━ │
 │                                                             │
 │ ┌─────────────┬─────────────┬─────────────┐               │